josephhaaga/clerk/README.md

     timestamp
 ```

-Callback-specific configuration can be provided in a separate block in your `clerk.conf` config file (see [clerk-timestamp example](https://github.com/josephhaaga/clerk-timestamp#configuration))
+Callback-specific configuration can be provided in a separate block in your `.clerkrc` config file (see [clerk-timestamp example](https://github.com/josephhaaga/clerk-timestamp#configuration))

 #### Custom Callback functions